digideskio/jobqueue/README.md

 My `Makefile` is specifically for `clang` because I was being pretty lazy.
 Theoretically any C++11 compiler could compile this, and most of my switches are just to generate warnings to help me catch errors.
-If you run `make` after checking this out on a machine with `clang` installed, it will compile and run.
+Symlink an implementation into `main.cpp` such as `ln -s array-swap.cpp main.cpp` then run `make` and it will build and run that implementation.

 ## License